RetroMole/.github/profile/README.md

   Discuss or read up on various planned features, bugs, concepts, tooling, announcements, showcases, Q&As, etc... on [our discussions page](https://github.com/orgs/RetroMole/discussions).

 - ### Archives:
-  There is currently 3 branches on the core repo that begin with the prefix `Old-` followed by a `YYYY/MM/DD` date corresponding to the last code-related change made on that branch, these are previous failed at bringing RetroMole to life, although the even older attempts before the switch to C# are sadly missing
+  There is currently 3 branches on the core repo that begin with the prefix `Old-` followed by a `YYYY/MM/DD` date corresponding to the last code-related change made on that branch, these are previous failed attempts at bringing RetroMole to life, although the even older attempts before the switch to C# are sadly missing
   - [Old-2021/05/22](https://github.com/RetroMole/MOLE/tree/Old-2021/05/22)
   - [Old-2022/01/03](https://github.com/RetroMole/MOLE/tree/Old-2022/01/03)
   - [Old-2022/02/08](https://github.com/RetroMole/MOLE/tree/Old-2022/02/08)